bpcreech/blog/content/post/python-nodejs-eval.md

 ```

-TL;DR: From NodeJS, we run a sidecar HTTP server on a Unix domain socket.
-We
+TL;DR: From Python, we launch a NodeJS sidecar process which runs an HTTP server
-launch the NodeJS server from Python and hit it with requests.
+on a Unix domain socket.
+We then hit that HTTP server with requests containing
+arbitrary JavaScript.

 ## Part A: NodeJS as a sidecar using `http-eval`